Pigeon Shooting in South Africa 2026/2027

 “Although Argentina is considered the dove shooting capital of the world, I will let you in on a little secret: South Africa is not far behind.
 Your shoulder can only take so much abuse before you’re no longer able to shoot.
-Pigeon shooting in South Africa is significant undervalued, with South African rock pigeons being much more sporting than the chaotic Argentinean dove hunts.
+Pigeon shooting in South Africa is significantly undervalued, with South African rock pigeons being much more sporting than the chaotic Argentine dove hunts.

 Pigeon shooting in South Africa: Prices and rates